mnr/writing-wip/Do-Ye0n_lives_on.md

 "But they aren't clever enough to keep me out of here."

 "Jimbo is a good litigator and you attracted a lot of action.
 More than I realized.
-Some big investors and international drug corporations formed a hedge fund, bought a strong position in your case, and made sure they didn't lose."
+Some big investors and mostly-illegal cartels formed a hedge fund, bought a strong position in your case, and made sure they didn't lose."

 "And now?" asks Do-Ye0n.
 He's not done being sarcastic.
 "You show up with a social visit.
 Should I make an appointment with your scheduler for repeat meeting in two years?"